-This blog post is probably going to work some people into a lather.
-It might ruffle a few feathers.
-I can see it.
-There a few topics in travel these days that are more controversial or touch more hot buttons – such as the rapidly expanding number of budget flights, the role of Airbnb, the rise of Asia – than overtourism.
+This post is probably going to work some people into a lather.
+It’s going to ruffle a few feathers.
+There a few topics in travel these days that are more controversial or touch more hot buttons than overtourism.
 There’s a lot of friction generated at the point where hordes of visitors meet entrenched, fed-up locals.
 It’s built into the model.

-This post will also probably not be very satisfying for people looking for solutions (maybe that’s fodder for a future post?).
-My purpose here wasn’t to offer up answers or sketch out the contours of that better travel future but simply, as a starting point, to set out what I think are some hard and fast realities:
+It will also probably not be very satisfying for people looking for solutions (maybe that’s fodder for a future post?).
+My purpose here isn’t to offer up answers or sketch out the contours of a better travel future, but simply (as a starting point) to set out what I think are some hard tourism realities:

 Overtourism Isn’t Going Away Any Time Soon

-The factors behind what feels like a sudden push of visitors to some of the world’s most beautiful places are still poorly understood but appear to be a mix of the following: rising incomes (particularly in countries with enormous numbers of potential travelers like China and India); proliferation of budget flights (making long-distance travel available to more and more people); growing popularity of cruises (which drop hundreds if not thousands of visitors on sea- and river-side towns each day in season); Airbnb (which raises the potential number of overnight stays far above the number of hotel beds in a given destination); and Instagram and other social media (which create a kind of herd-driven, bucket-list demand for travel).
-There are no doubt lots of other factors I’m overlooking here.
+The factors behind the sudden push of visitors to some of the world’s most beautiful places are poorly understood, but appear to be a mix of the following: rising incomes (particularly in countries with enormous numbers of potential travelers like China and India); proliferation of budget flights (making long-distance travel available to more and more people); growing popularity of cruises (which drop thousands of visitors on sea- and river-side towns each day in season); Airbnb (which raises the potential number of overnight stays far above the number of hotel beds in a given destination); and Instagram and other social media (which create a kind of herd-driven, bucket-list demand for travel).
+There are, no doubt, lots of other factors I’m overlooking here.

 I can’t see any of these factors abating any time soon.
-If anything, the trends are only going to assert themselves more aggressively in the future.
+If anything, the trends are only going to assert themselves more aggressively going forward.
 Consider, for a moment, just one factor: the rapid growth of disposable incomes in Asia, particularly China.
 Hundreds of thousands, if not millions, of new potential travelers are tossed into the mix each year.

 To glimpse the effect this can have on a destination, one need only spend a few hours walking through the uncomfortably crowded streets of the tiny, but beautiful Czech town of Český Krumlov (three hours drive south of Prague).
-Just a few years ago, it was rare to see even one Asian tourist here (or anywhere else in the Czech Republic, for that matter).
-These days, it’s nearly impossible to push through the masses of the daily-arriving Asian tour buses as you make your way the few hundred meters from the central square to the historic castle.
+Just a few years ago, it was rare to see even one Asian tourist here (or anywhere else in the Czech Republic).
+These days, it’s almost impossible to push through the masses of the daily-arriving Asian tour buses as you make your way the few hundred meters from the central square to the historic castle.
 Don’t get me wrong.
-This is not to place unfair blame on Asian visitors (they have as much right to travel as anyone else), but merely to illustrate the scope of the problem in one small, relatively obscure tourist town.
+This is not to place unfair blame on Asian visitors (they have as much right to travel as anyone else), but to illustrate the scope of the problem in one small, obscure tourist town.

 Overtourism is a little like global warming.
 We’re beyond the waiting stage.
 It’s already here and getting worse.
-The question, now, is how best to cope.
+The question is how best to cope.

 We’re All ‘Tourists’ on Planet Earth

-It’s a natural reaction for people who were born in a place or live there or somehow it consider it to be “theirs.”
+It’s a natural reaction for people who live in a place or who were born there to consider it to be “theirs” and to act defensively.
 This notion, though, tends to leave out one obvious, inconvenient truth: at one point or another we’re all tourists.
 As we travel on our own holidays, city breaks and business trips, we all find ourselves occasionally standing in someone else’s square or sitting in someone else’s pub.
-We all clog up someone else’s road, and we all, ultimately, depend on the goodwill of a local host to make our trip a success.
+We all clog up someone else’s road, and we all, ultimately, depend on the goodwill of local residents to make our trips a success.